 Between sunset and sunrise, no person may use or possess night-vision equipment or throw or cast the rays of a spotlight, motor vehicle headlight, or other artificial light onto a highway, or into any field, pasture, woodland, forest, or prairie, for the purpose of spotting, locating, taking, attempting to take, or hunting any animal, if the person is in possession or control of a firearm, bow, or other implement by which an animal could be killed.
+However:

-- " A person may use a handheld light, while the person is on foot, to take raccoons after the raccoons have been treed by dogs, or to engage in trapping activity and to take trapped fur-bearing animals; - " A person who owns or occupies land and up to two guests accompanying the person may use an artificial light and night vision equipment on the person's land, to take jackrabbits, coyotes, beaver during its hunting season, foxes, wolves, raccoons, opossums, badgers, skunks, and rodents, provided they use a shotgun and shotshells or a firearm and a cartridge having a bullet diameter of less than .225 inches; and - " If a person who is at least eighteen years of age owns or occupies land, that person may grant permission for up to two guests to hunt unaccompanied on that person's land for jackrabbits, coyotes, beaver during its hunting season, foxes, raccoons, opossums, badgers, skunks, and rodents, and such guests may use night vision equipment, provided they use a shotgun and shot shells or a firearm and a cartridge having a bullet diameter
+- " A person may use a handheld light, while the person is on foot, to take raccoons after the raccoons have been treed by dogs, or to engage in trapping activity and to take trapped fur-bearing animals. - " From January 1 -August 31 a person may use night vision equipment, but not artificial light, to take jackrabbits, coyotes, beaver during its hunting season, foxes, raccoons, opossums, badgers, skunks, and rodents, provided the person is on public land and they use a shotgun and shot shells or a firearm and a cartridge having a bullet diameter of less than .225 inches. - " From January 1-August 31, a person may use night vision equipment, but not artificial light, to take jackrabbits, coyotes, beaver during its hunting season, foxes, raccoons, opossums, badgers, skunks, and rodents, provided the person is on private land that is under lease to the Department of Game, Fish and Parks for the purpose of providing public access, has the permission of the landowner, and they use a shotgun and shot shells or a firearm and a cartridge having a bullet diameter of less than .225 inches.

-- of less than .225 inches. - " "Artificial light" means a man-made light or lighting device that projects lumination for an unaided eye. - " "Night-vision equipment" means an electronic or battery-powered device that enhances a person's ability to see in the dark.
+- " A person may use night vision equipment and artificial light to take jackrabbits, coyotes, beaver during its hunting season, foxes, raccoons, opossums, badgers, skunks, and rodents, provided the person is on private land, and they use a shotgun and shot shells or a firearm and a cartridge having a bullet diameter of less than .225 inches. - " "Artificial light" means a man-made light or lighting device that projects lumination for an unaided eye. - " "Night-vision equipment" means an electronic or battery-powered device that enhances a person's ability to see in the dark.